bcarun/madrascoder/tutorials/001-pragmatic-cucumber/01-getting-started.md

 ---
 ### 1. Prerequisites

-For this tutorial, let us used the following
+For this tutorial, let us use the following

 **1. Java 11 LTS**
 **2. Cucumber 6.8.1**